NgoJunHaoJason/book-summaries/the_software_craftsman.md

 ### Practices and values

 Extreme Programming (XP) practices provide us with many ways to shorten the feedback loop regarding software quality.
-However, practices do not magically work just because they are adopted.
+However, practices don't magically work just because they are adopted.

 Practices are what we consistently do on a daily basis: we either do TDD or not; we either have continuous integration or not.
 Practices must be backed by values, which are shared by all members of the team, to be efficient.
 An example of a value is wanting to be better.